terminological/dtrackr/README.md

 I have been known to execute parts of my data pipeline more than once.
-Sometimes part of my pipeline is designed to change depending on a specific parameter, for example an age cutoff, which I tweak and re-run.
+Sometimes part of my pipeline is designed to change depending on a specific parameter, for example an age cut-off, which I tweak and re-run.
 With interactive data analysis, and particularly using RMarkdown, this sometimes happens in a non-linear fashion, leading to, at best, confusion and at worst erroneous analysis.

 Accurate documentation of a data pipeline is a first step to reproducibility, but in parameterised analysis that relies on data that